tarrex/online-resume/README.md

 # online-resume

 Yet another resume template based on jekyll.
-You can wirte you resume using markdown, it will be rendered into html and can be printed as pdf.
+You can wirte your resume using markdown, it will be rendered into html and can be printed as pdf.

 ## Getting Started